prameshbajra/do-act/README.md

-# do-act
+# Todo Application using REACT

-A Todo app created using react.
+Using react to create a effecient, convienent `Todo` application.